 When you run the code, the music starts and the matrix shows the audio spectrum.

-sudo apt-get install python-pyaudio
+sudo apt install python3-pyaudio

 The Pi doesn’t have a microphone jack or line input so I’m using an old USB Logitech QuickCam Pro 3000 which is plug-and-play with the Pi.
 You will need to determine the index of your audio device.
 I used the following function: